interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/synchronization/subscription_synchronization.md

 ### Query updated subscription test step

 Query the updated subscription at every DSS provided in `dss_instances`.

-#### 🛑 Subscription returned by a secondary DSS is valid and correct check

-When queried for a subscription that was mutated via another DSS, a DSS instance is expected to provide a valid subscription.

-If it does not, either one of the primary DSS or the DSS that returned the subscription is in violation of one of the following requirements:

-**[astm.f3548.v21.DSS0005,5](../../../../../requirements/astm/f3548/v21.md)**, if the API is not working as described by the OpenAPI specification;
-**[astm.f3548.v21.DSS0215](../../../../../requirements/astm/f3548/v21.md)**, if the DSS through which the subscription was mutated is returning API calls to the client before having updated its underlying distributed storage.

-As a result, the DSS pool under test is failing to meet **[astm.f3548.v21.DSS0020](../../../../../requirements/astm/f3548/v21.md)**.

 #### [Subscription is synchronized](../fragments/sub/sync.md)